The Foothill Chapter of California Rare Fruit Growers invites you to join us for the Festival of Fruit for 2019!

 - For tours of home gardens, botanical gardens, etc. on Friday and Sunday.
 Check the Tours page for the full list and descriptions of the tours.

 Weather in the San Gabriel valley and foothills is hot and sunny in August; we recommend Festival attendees bring reusable water bottles, sunscreen, sunglasses, and hats.
 Water will be available at the public venues, as well as many of the home gardens.

 Click the PDF files below for tables of each day’s schedule.

-* CRFG membership includes bimonthly digital issues of Fruit Gardener magazine, access to local chapters and their scion exchanges (there may be a small additional fee for chapter memberships) and supports college scholarships in fields related to fruit science.
+* CRFG membership includes semi-monthly digital issues of Fruit Gardener magazine, access to local chapters and their scion exchanges (there may be a small additional fee for chapter memberships) and supports college scholarships in fields related to fruit science.